hazelcast/hazelcast-reference-manual/src/FAQ/FAQ.md

 <br></br>

-## What is the difference between old LiteMember and new Smart Client?
+## Difference between Lite Member and Smart Client?

-LiteMember supports task execution (distributed executor service), smart client does not.
-Also, LiteMember is highly coupled with cluster, smart client is not.
+Lite member supports task execution (distributed executor service), smart client does not.
+Also, Lite Member is highly coupled with cluster, smart client is not.

 <br></br>